 The Origin Story

 I'm a returnee – someone who returns home after a prolonged absence.
-For more than a decade, I lived abroad and helped everyone from sea gypsies to senior executives learn English and improve cross-cultural communication, but when I finally returned to the United States for the first time in over 12 years, my arrival quickly became less of a homecoming and more of an arduous journey filled with reverse culture shock and miscommunication (misunderstandings, non-understandings and misinterpretations).
+For more than a decade, I lived abroad and helped everyone from sea gypsies to senior executives learn English, improve cross-cultural communication and bridge the culture gaps.
+However, when I finally returned to the United States for the first time in over 12 years, my arrival quickly became less of a homecoming and more of an arduous journey called reverse culture shock.

-If you can imagine living abroad for a dozen years in countries where English is not an official language, then you can imagine the satisfaction I found to effortlessly read signs, menus and advertisements, to see family and friends, to meander the grocery store aisles as if they were vintage toy stores.
-It was my 12-year reunion with the United States.
-Nevertheless, getting comfortable and getting established took more time than it ever had abroad.
-Remembering how to do trivial things like make small talk with cashiers at the grocery store and correct my pronunciation required time and patience.
+If you can imagine living abroad for a dozen years in countries where English is not an official language, then you can imagine the comfort and satisfaction I felt to effortlessly read signs, menus and advertisements again, to see family and friends again, to meander the grocery store aisles as if they were vintage toy stores.
+This was my 12-year reunion with the United States.
+We were having a blast!

 "It sounds funny."